 - R&D engineers

-Then there’s academia, where you can build all types of cool devices and systems.
+And don’t forget academia, where you can build all sorts of cool devices and systems.

 #5 Make it your hobby to build things

-- Visited the field to investigate energized and de-energized equipment
+- Examining energized and de-energized equipment in the field

-- Closely watched over the implementation of project designs in the construction phase
+- Monitoring project designs during the construction phase

-- Visited factories, to learn about the manufacturing process of equipment
+- Visiting factories to learn about equipment manufacturing processes

 “Do engineers building things?” wrap up

-Do you think it’s beneficial for engineers to learn how to build things?
-What do you think is the relation between designing and building?
+What are your thoughts on engineers learning to build things?
+How do you perceive the relationship between designing and building?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER